-Give up the prison you’ve built over your guts and a way out of prison we’ve built of the earth will open up.
-Free your mind and your arse, my arse, everybody’s arse, will follow.
+Give up the prison you’ve built over your guts and a way out of the prison we’ve built of the earth will open up.
+Free your mind and your arse will follow.
 Die now and avoid the rush.

 This is normal.

 My new book, Self & Unself, uncovers the entire world of the self, and the entire self of the world.
-It will be available early next year.
+It will be available April 18th.
 Sign up to my mailing list to hear of more.
 It’s the ‘origin story’ of 33 Myths of the System, my hyper-radical guide to the unworld entire.